 How to Pay Social Media Influencers

 The next step is to figure out how to pay social media influencers.
-Using influencer marketing software can make payment easy.
+Using Software Guide can make payment easy.
 It holds your funds in escrow, which gives the influencer peace of mind that he or she will receive payment.

 Using software lets you confirm the terms of your agreement with the influencer are met before payment.
 Plus, it streamlines the payment process.
 You don’t have to worry about collecting your influencer’s direct deposit or PayPal details.
 And you don’t have to hassle with cutting and mailing a check.